Many people approaching retirement feel a quiet pressure to “get it right.”

 - Other income sources

-The goal is consistency, not perfection.
+The goal is generally consistency, rather than precision.

 Flexibility

-A good plan allows for adjustments.
+A thoughtful plan allows for adjustment as life unfolds.

 Spending may shift.